 The answer: Try to have a bowel movement at the same time every day.
 It could help you to be more regular.
 Eating helps waste move through your colon.
 So you might try going to the bathroom 15-45 minutes after breakfast.
 Make sure you give yourself plenty of time so you don't feel rushed.

-Your medicines are to blame.
-Some drugs that you take for other conditions can cause constipation.
+Your medicines or supplements are to blame.
+Some drugs and supplements that you take for other conditions can cause constipation.
 This can include antacids, narcotics, antidepressants, and drugs that treat high blood pressure, as well as iron supplements.

 The answer: Don't stop taking any medication without talking to your doctor.
 Instead, try other habits to ease constipation.
 Drink plenty of water, move 15-20 minutes twice a day, and eat plenty of fiber-rich foods.
 Ask your doctor if you should take a laxative or other medicine to help ease your constipation.

 You use laxatives too much.
 Laxatives can help with constipation every once in a while.
 But if you rely on them, your bowels may start to depend on them to function.
 When you use them for a long time, it can actually make constipation worse.

 The answer: Think before you reach for a laxative.
 First, try drinking water, adding more fiber to your diet, and exercising.
 If those don't work, talk to your doctor.
 They may suggest trying a laxative for a little while if lifestyle changes aren't helping.
 This also may be a sign of a more serious issue which the doctor will evaluate.